Position

 • Certification by the American Registry of Radiologic Technologists (ARRT) in Radiation Therapy.

-• Minimum of 5 years of experience in radiation therapy, with at least 2 years in a supervisory or leadership role.
+• Minimum of 5 years of experience as a radiation therapist, with at least 2 years in a supervisory or lead role.

-• Strong knowledge of radiation therapy equipment, treatment planning systems, and safety protocols.
+• Strong knowledge of radiation therapy equipment, techniques, and safety protocols.

 Is becoming a Chief Radiation Therapist a good career path?